binokula/binokula.github.io/mkdocs/docs/admin-guide.md

 + Choosing "binokula" as the destination before clicking "Select"

 Note:
-> * Save the report with a friendly name that you would wnat your users to see.
+> * Save the report with a friendly name that you would want your users to see.
 Try to avoid something abbreviations and version numbers like "test_fin_HL_V0.13".
 > * Editing an existing report can be done by re-publishing the same report from Power BI Desktop.
 Select Yes when prompted to overwrite the dataset.
 > * Another way to edit an existing report is by making changes on powerbi.com with your publisher account.
 Re-publishing from Power BI Desktop will override these changes.